 “Uh-huh,” Robert said.

-Later that week, a musician friend known as Birdman showed up at my door.
+Not long after, a musician friend known as Birdman showed up at my door.
 He wanted to see Francis Ford Coppola’s new release, Apocalypse Now.
 I told him I avoided movies like that.
+He asked, “Why?”

 “I don’t know.
 Vietnam,” I said.

-Birdman’s natural joy and enthusiasm were persuasive.
-Eventually, I agreed to go.
+I resisted, but persuaded by Birdman’s natural joy and enthusiasm, I agreed to go.

 “Talk now?” he asked.